Can a shower curtain contain Endocrine Disruptors?

 But the effects don’t stop with humans.
 The report also finds reproductive defects, infertility and antler malformations in some Alaskan deer populations and population decline in some species of otters and sea lions.

 Clearly, it’s a good idea to minimize your exposure to these chemicals.
+Also, cupping is a great way to increase your skin’s detoxification process.

 9 Ways to Avoid Endocrine Disruptors